Yuelioi/docs_yuelili_com/src/ae/docs/zh/plugin-development/Effect-Details/Interaction-Callback-Functions.md

 # Interaction Callback Functions

-While the un-macro’d function pointers are provided in [PF_InData](../effect-basics/PF_InData.html) (#effect-basics-pf-indata), use the provided macros to access them.
+While the un-macro’d function pointers are provided in [PF_InData](../effect-basics/PF_InData.html) , use the provided macros to access them.
 See how stringent we are about deprecating macro usage?
 Let’s let this be our little secret.

 ## Interaction Callbacks